mid2SUPAERO/POD-K_v1-CHANDRE/README.md

 ### In this GitHub...

-1. Codes: One can find all the codes needed to perform the study.
+1. Code: One can find all the codes needed to perform the study.
 Just two things to be commented:

     - The Python version used is the 2.7